Fire and rescue services

 Full travel advice: Local contacts

 Although the greatest terrorist threat is in North Sinai, terrorist attacks could occur anywhere in Egypt.
-Potential targets include:
+Targets might include:

-If there's an attack, leave the affected area as soon as it's safe to.
+If there's a terrorist attack, leave the area as soon as it's safe to do so.
 Continue to avoid the area in case of secondary attacks.

 There's a high threat of terrorist attacks and violent crime in the Governorate of North Sinai, including the Taba-Suez Road.
 Do not travel to North Sinai.